molmod/yaff/doc/ug_install.rst

 Testing your installation
 =========================

-For the development and testing one needs to install additional packages:
+For development and testing one needs to install additional packages:

 * Nosetests >= 0.11: http://somethingaboutorange.com/mrl/projects/nose/0.11.2/
 * Sphinx >= 1.0: http://sphinx.pocoo.org/